Mosquito Repellents For Babies: A Buying Guide

-In the past, most repellents used a synthetic chemical known as DEET (N-diethyl-3-methylbenzamide) to act as the best line of defense against insects.
+In the past, most repellents used a synthetic chemical known as DEET (N,N-diethyl-3-methylbenzamide) to act as the best line of defense against insects.
 While it is effective at repelling bugs, the problem with DEET is that many people think it could be toxic to humans – not only children but adults as well.
 Additionally, the American Academy of Pediatrics does not recommend using products containing DEET on children below two months of age.
-Products with only 10% DEET may be safe to use on older children.
-Products containing 30% DEET or more should not be used on children of ANY age.
+Products with only 10-30% DEET are considered safe to use on older children.
+Products containing more than 30% DEET should not be used on children of ANY age.
 They are no more effective than lower concentrations and could be toxic at those concentrations.

 Tips for Using Mosquito Repellents on Babies

-Never apply repellent on or around your child’s mouth or eyes.
+Never apply repellent on or around your child’s mouth, eyes, or hands.
 The same goes for areas with cuts and irritated or infected skin.
 Do not spray repellent directly onto their face.
 Spray repellent in your hands first and rub the product into your child’s skin.